Past Event! Note: this event has already taken place.

 October 20, 2020 at 1:00 PM to 3:00 PM

 Facilitator: Maristela Petrovic-Dzerdz (EDC)

-In this workshop, we’ll introduce the basics of the cognitive theory of multimedia learning (CTML) which incorporates concepts from both the science of learning and the science of instruction, and discuss research-based principles derived from it.
-You will engage in several short brain exercises as we discuss the difference between rote and meaningful learning, and what happens when visual and verbal information is not “in sync.”
+In this workshop, we will introduce the basics of the cognitive theory of multimedia learning (CTML), which incorporates concepts from both the science of learning and the science of instruction, and discuss research-informed principles derived from it.
+You will engage in several short and fun “brain exercises” as we discuss the difference between rote and meaningful learning, the importance of long-term memory, and what happens when visual and verbal information is not “in sync.”

 We will critically analyze examples of learning material that combine words and pictures and suggest improvements based on the examined principles.
 You will leave this session with practical skills that will inspire you to rethink how to effectively use multimedia in your teaching for the benefit of your learners.